 I sewed the Shearwater Kaftan by Make it Perfect.
 I made the shirt in an inexpensive fabric in order to test out the fit.
 This is called “making a muslin.”
 Because I didn’t want to spend a lot of time making a shirt I would not end up wearing, I used a fabric that would still be wearable, which makes this a “wearable muslin.”

 Do you have any tips or tricks for transferring a sewing pattern?
-If freezer paper is not readily available where you live (I know it can be hard to come by in the U.K.), check out these online shops and buy the largest roll you can find.
-You can also use freezer paper to make custom painted tees and paper-pieced quilt blocks.
+If freezer paper is not readily available where you live (I know it can be hard to come by in the U.K.), check out Amazon and buy the largest roll you can find.
+You can also use freezer paper to make custom-painted tees and paper-pieced quilt blocks.